abhijeetk/af-binder/docs/afb-events-guide.md

 Subscription must :

 1. Create resources for generating the data.
-1. Delivering the data to the client.
+1. Deliver the data to the client.

 These two aspects are not handled by the same piece of software.